chrplr/openlexicon/README.md

 * Pallier, Christophe & New, Boris (2019) Openlexicon, GitHub repository, <https://github.com/chrplr/openlexicon>

+Most databases have associated publications listed in their respective `README` files.
+You should also cite them in any derivative work!

 If you want to contribute, by adding a database, or sending some corrections, please contact `christophe@pallier.org` and `boris.new@gmail.com`